 Since then, he’s been able to distill his vision for how the sport of Track & Field could gain relevance to the general public: “gambling, beer, better meet programs, and team competition: that’s what it boils down to.”

 “When I started MCDC back in 2003, there really was nothing like it, except for some post-collegiate meets in Indianapolis, which disappeared about six or seven years ago.
 It is great that now there are other meets that are similar, like the Sir Walter Mile in Raleigh, Festival of Miles in St Louis, and Portland Track Festival.
 Indoors, there is the Camel City Classic.
 These meets cater to up and coming post-collegiate runners too, rather than just the high-profile elites that can get into meets like Pre or Millrose.”

 Milner, like the directors of the these meets, considers himself an advocate for the sport as he seeks ways to implement these strategies.
-He tries to stay in conversation with the elite East-coast track clubs to make sure that the meets that he puts on are working for their athletes, and, indeed, they have cooked up a 6-meet series called the Eastern Track League (website coming in the next 48 hours) that will be announced this week.
+He tries to stay in conversation with the elite East-coast track clubs to make sure that the meets that he puts on are working for their athletes, and, indeed, they have cooked up a 6-meet series called the Eastern Track League that will be announced this week.

 The making of a track star

 It was at the Music City Distance Carnival that Milner first connected with his most well-known coaching client, Quamel Prince.
 Prince was in high school at the time.
 As a collegiate athlete at Tennessee State University, Prince ran only 1:48 for 800m and missed out on the national meet, but Milner recognized greater potential.
 “After he graduated, I knew he didn’t have anything in place,” Milner said.
 “I hated for him to quit just because he didn’t have anyone to coach him anymore.”